wing-puah/thegeekwing-jekyll/_posts/personal development/2015-03-25-manage-stress-in-5-mins.md

 categories:
   - "Personal development"
 banner: "/blog/2015/04/calm-manage-stress.jpg"
-tags: [balanced living, yoga, emotional health]
+tags: [balanced living, yoga, emotional health, mindfulness]
 ---
 Do you have endless deadlines to meet?
 Are you in debt?
 Do you feel overwhelmed with work and family commitments?